bowenyu066/bowenyu066.github.io/files/cutedsl-notes.md

     # 3. Execute the host function
     compiled_func(...)
 ```

+Although the above code is a most simplified version, it illustrates the essential structure of a CuTeDSL program.
+The key components are:

 - **The main function** runs on the CPU and is responsible for data preparation, program compilation, and execution orchestration
 - **The host function** (decorated with `@cute.jit`) runs on the CPU and handles tensor layout setup, memory management, and kernel launching